Antonino Ferro

-Antonino Ferro (Italian: [antoˈniːno /ˈfɛr.ro/]; born 2 March 1947) is an Italian psychoanalyst, who specializes in the work with children.
+Antonino Ferro (Italian: [antoˈniːno ˈfɛrro]; born 2 March 1947) is an Italian psychoanalyst, who specializes in the work with children and adult patients with severe disorders.
 He is strongly influenced by the British psychoanalyst W.R.
-Bion, and together with Giuseppe Civitarese (also a frequent collaborator) has been instrumental in the development of post-Bionian Field Theory (BFT).
+Bion, and together with Giuseppe Civitarese (also a frequent collaborator) has been instrumental in the development of Anatalytic Field Theory (Post-Bionian Field Theory, BFT).

 Biography

 Antonino Ferro works from Pavia near Milan, and is a member of the Italian Psychoanalytic Society, of which he was the president from 2013 to 2017; he is also a member of the International Psychoanalytic Association.

 Work

 Overview

 Ferro, alongside Giuseppe Civitarese, is primarily known for his development of the concept of the analytic field, for which he borrowed from the work of W.R.
 Bion and the Barangers.
 The analytic field is a response to the notion of the analytic dyad.
 Ferro further develops this concept by arguing that there aren't merely two persons involved in analysis.
 Rather, they are part of a larger, co-constructed field.
 He writes: [...] field theory has a strong technical specificity of its own, in that it breaks for the first time with the idea of making the here and-now explicit in the session and of consequent transference interpretation.
 As a result, the relational aspect in effect becomes a stream flowing through the field; this river then widens out into a vast lake in which there is time for characters to emerge, to sink into the depths, to return to the background or to take the stage again.Ferro, trained as a Kleinian, would eventually move away from its focus on the penetrating analysis of phantasy-life, since he felt it would create a persecutory environment for the analysand.
 Building on Bion's concept of reverie, he emphasized the analyst mind's receptivity for dreams.
 Ferro thus establishes an intersubjective positioning of the analyst and the analysand who together explore the various dreams that permeate the consulting room.